anthonyec/website/src/_posts/2022-08-06-reading-notes-a-philosophy-of-software-design/index.md

 ## Code comments

-In my career I've been told many times that "good code is self documenting", so don't write comments and just make code good!
+Many times in my career I've been told that  "good code is self documenting", so don't write comments and just write code good!

 I've always felt that this was the wrong way to think about things but couldn't succinctly say why.
 But now I can, and it's one of my favourite quotes in the book: